License GuideSOC 19-3032

 Read more

-Most states require industrial organizational psychologists to complete continuing education hours to renew their license.
-The exact number of hours and required topics (such as ethics or state law) differ by state.
-Check your state board's renewal rules for specific CE requirements.
+Most states require industrial organizational psychologists to complete continuing education hours during each renewal cycle.
+The exact number of hours and required topics like ethics vary by state.
+Check your state board's specific requirements before your renewal deadline.

 Is This For You